 1993 Closure Report

 In 1993, a closure report was prepared by Leisch on behalf of R.B.
 McGowan Company to provide documentation of landfill closure activities for certification of overall final closure by the MPCA.
 The landfill closure was required by a Court Order issued by the Dakota County District Court.
 Final closure activities included completion of additional final cover soil permeability testing, final cover modeling, installation of eight landfill gas monitoring probes, maintenance of the final cover, and surveying (Leisch, 1993).
-Additionally, Camp Dresser & McKee (CDM) submitted a Final Human Health and Ecological Risk Assessment to the MPCA.
-CDM conducted the human health and ecological assessments using approaches outlined in United States Environmental Protection Agency (US EPA) guidance documents for superfund sites.
-The study found landfill gas exposure risks to workers and nearby residents below threshold risks and the ecological risk of leachate contact was considered unlikely (CDM, 1993).
+Additionally, Camp Dresser & McKee (CDM) submitted a Final Human Health and Ecological Risk Assessment (Risk Assessment) to the MPCA.
+The Risk Assessment found landfill gas exposure risks to workers and nearby residents below threshold risks and the ecological risk of leachate contact was considered unlikely (CDM, 1993).

 1998 Gas extraction system conceptual design

 Woodward-Clyde Consultants were retained by the MCPA to prepare cover system and gas extraction system conceptual design in 1998.
 A pre-design field investigation was conducted in 1997 that included a topographic survey, an existing cover evaluation, a waste thickness evaluation, and landfill gas monitoring.
 Twenty-four soil borings were advanced through the landfill cover, five of which were further advanced to refusal to determine the vertical extent of waste.
-Four landfill gas monitoring probes were installed in the borings that were advanced through the waste column with measured methane concentrations between 25.7% and 64.2%.
-(Woodward-Clyde, 1998).
+Four landfill gas monitoring probes were installed in the borings that were advanced through the waste column with measured methane concentrations between 25.7% and 64.2% (Woodward-Clyde, 1998).

 2005 Subsurface Investigation